KristofferSandvang/PACE2024/README.md

 - CMake (Minimum version 3.10)

 ## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the MIT License - see [LICENSE](LICENSE) for details.